-Asset Risk Term adopted that is synonymous with Condition Risk in the Direction Asset Class A group of assets with similar characteristics Asset Management Coordinated activity of an organisation to realise value from assets Consequence Conditional Factors Consequence of Failure monetised values for the Safety, Environmental, System and Financial consequences Cost of Consequence The costs incurred due to a consequence of failure manifesting across a site.
-Deterioration the Direction Ofgem Direction document from April 2016 EoL Modifier End of Life number that modifies or is modified to produce an End of life value EoL Value The target EoL value used for Modifies or is Modified to produce an End of Life value.
+Asset Risk Term adopted that is synonymous with Condition Risk in the Direction Asset Class A group of assets with similar characteristics Asset Management Coordinated activity of an organisation to realise value from assets Consequence Outcome of an event affecting objectives Conditional Factors Factors that lead to an assets failure due to its physical condition Consequence of A consequence can be caused by more than one Failure Mode.
+This is Failure monetised values for the Safety, Environmental, System and Financial consequences Cost of Consequence The costs incurred due to a consequence of failure manifesting across a site.
+Deterioration Progressive worsening of condition the Direction Ofgem Direction document from April 2016 EoL Modifier End of Life number that modifies or is modified to produce an End of life value EoL Value The target EoL value used for Modifies or is Modified to produce an End of Life value.
 Event Occurrence or change of a particular set of circumstances Failure A component no longer does what it is designed to do.
 May or may not result in a fault Failure Mode A distinct way in which a component can fail Fault An asset no longer functions and intervention is required before it can be returned to service Intervention An activity (maintenance, refurbishment, repair or replacement) that is carried out on an asset to address one or more failure modes Level of risk Magnitude of a risk or combination of risks, expressed in terms of the combination of consequences and their likelihood Licensee(s) One or more of the TOs Likelihood Chance of something happening Load Related Works on a transmission system required due to an increase in demand and/or generation Modified Anticipated The anticipated life value gathered from manufacturer data that is Life modified with respect to how much the asset is doing and where it is located.
-Maximum Multiple Combines multiple factors together to produce a single overall factor with Increment technique respect to the components factors various weightings of importance Monetised Risk A financial measure of risk calculated as a utility function Network Risk The sum of all the Asset Risk associated with assets on a TO network Non-Conditional Factors Factors that affect asset performance due to its operating circumstances Principal Result The most significant result from a collection of results taken over a period of time.
+Maximum Multiple Combines multiple factors together to produce a single overall factor with Increment technique respect to the components factors various weightings of importance Monetised Risk A financial measure of risk calculated as a utility function Network Risk The sum of all the Asset Risk associated with assets on a TO network Non-Conditional Factors that affect asset performance due to its operating circumstances Factors Principal Result The most significant result from a collection of results taken over a period of time.
 Probability of Failure The likelihood that a Failure Mode will occur in a given time period Probability of The likelihood that a consequence will manifest due to a failure in each Consequence time period.
-Risk Effect of uncertainty on objectives Risk management Coordinated activities to direct and control an organization with regards to risk Specific Degradation Processes inside assets that give a good indication of asset failure
+Risk Effect of uncertainty on objectives Risk management Coordinated activities to direct and control an organization with regards to risk Specific Degradation Processes inside assets that give a good indication of asset failure ssen-transmission.co.uk